x4dr/Fen/endworld/contamination.md

+---
+outgoing links:
+- endworld/supervivo
+- endworld/mecha/mechas
+- endworld/tribes
+- endworld/healing
+- endworld/ewchar#Core-Stats
+- endworld/ewchar#Core-Stats
+tags:
+- ''
+title: contamination
+---
 ## Contamination

 Contamination is a term for the mix of technology-destroying nanoweapons, radiation, pollution, and environmental hazards.
 It spreads through air, water, blood, and permeates almost everything in the environment.
 Contamination is measured by a **level** indicating its intensity.
-Only inside the Domes of the [Supervivo](supervivo), inside a [Mech](mechas), or similarly purified environments can contamination reach level 0.
+Only inside the Domes of the [Supervivo](endworld/supervivo), inside a [Mecha](endworld/mecha/mechas), or similarly purified environments can contamination reach level 0.
 Levels below 0 are needed to dismantle Experimental Tech, but such purity is very hard to achieve.

 - **Levels 1–3:** Rare, low contamination zones like mines, airlocks, outdoor markets, and settlements.